“Could it be a better result? By this, I mean should there really have been an extreme shortage and long lead times?”

 What Happens after the Wafers are complete?
 “Packaging“

 The silicon wafers go through polishing and pass through a series of cleaning baths.
 The wafers pass through inspections multiple times under high intensity lights to ensure there are no excess materials or defects on the surface.
 After the cleaning and inspection, the wafers meeting specifications go through packaging and sealed.
-Vacuum sealing the wafer in plastic packaging is important as to protect them from damage and keep moisture out.
+Vacuum sealing the wafer in plastic packaging using an ELITER Packaging Machinery is important as to protect them from damage and keep moisture out.
 Upon the completion of packaging, the wafers go to Fabrication facilities and used as semiconductor substrates.

 Better explained pictorially (click on it to make it larger)